 Personal injury law covers cases where a person gets hurt because of someone else's actions or negligence.
 It allows the injured party to hold the responsible person or business accountable.
 These cases usually involve bodily injury, medical expenses, and lost income.

 This area of law is based on the principle that people must exercise reasonable care to avoid harming others.
-If a person or company fails to do this, they may be legally responsible for the plaintiff’s injury.
+In California, this duty of ordinary care is set out in Civil Code section 1714.
+If a person or company fails to meet it, they may be legally responsible for the plaintiff's injury.

-A personal injury lawsuit can arise from many situations, including car accidents, medical mistakes, and unsafe properties.
+A personal injury lawsuit can arise from many situations, including car accidents, unsafe properties, and defective products.
 If the defendant failed to act responsibly, the injured person may be entitled to fair compensation.
 This can cover medical costs, lost earnings, and sometimes punitive damages to punish extreme negligence.

 Each case is different, but the goal is always the same: helping victims recover compensation for their losses.